Cleveland Amory: Influence on celebrities

 Amory, who had many prominent persons and celebrities in his social circle, was noted for influencing celebrities to support animal rights.
 He reportedly enlisted Henry Fonda, Andy Williams and Grace Kelly, and he also recruited Doris Day, Angie Dickinson, and Mary Tyler Moore for his campaigns against fur clothing.

 Personal life

 Amory was married twice.
 His first wife was Cora Fields Craddock in 1941; they divorced in 1947.
 His second wife was actress Martha Hodge, whom he married on December 31, 1954.
 The couple divorced in 1977.
 Amory had one stepdaughter by his second marriage.

 Amory enjoyed playing chess and was a member of the New York Athletic Club.

 Death

 Amory died in 1998 of an abdominal aortic aneurysm.
 He was cremated and his ashes were spread across Black Beauty Ranch by his favorite burro, named Friendly.

-Today, on Black Beauty Ranch, a stone monument to Amory stands beside the monument and burial site of his beloved cat, Polar Bear.
+A stone monument to Amory stands on Black Beauty Ranch beside the monument and burial site of his beloved cat, Polar Bear.